Prospect of the NUCLEUS Experiment at Chooz for Coherent Elastic Neutrino-Nucleus Scattering and New Physics Searches: Sensitivity Strategy

 The first term in square brackets in Eq.~(\ref{eq:loglike_comb}) represents the Poisson expectation value for the total number of events in the observation time window $[T_1, T_2]$, given by the sum of the signal contribution, proportional to the time-integrated reactor power, and the time-integrated background rate.
 The second term describes the likelihood of the observed dataset, where each event $(t_i, E_i)$ is assigned a probability composed of a time-modulated signal component and a background component whose rate may vary in time but whose spectral shape is assumed to be stationary.

 Figure~\ref{fig:ex-power-profile} illustrates the reactor-power configuration adopted for the sensitivity study, constructed assuming a realistic one-year data-taking period.
 During this time, the reactor operational schedule includes two single-core refueling and maintenance shutdowns, each lasting approximately one month, during which one of the two reactors (B1 or B2) is OFF while the other operates at nominal thermal power.
 In addition, a two-week period in which both reactors are simultaneously OFF is assumed.
 For the remainder of the year, both reactors are taken to operate at nominal power.
 This results in an overall effective reactor duty cycle of approximately 85\%.
 The assumed schedule is representative of typical Chooz operating conditions and is consistent with historical reactor operation patterns inferred from publicly available electricity production records averaged over the past decade~\cite{rte-data}.
 This structured variation of the antineutrino flux provides time intervals with enhanced signal-to-background contrast, despite the presence of the dominant LEE component.
+In the present study, stable detector operation after the initial cool-down is assumed, such that the LEE time evolution can be described by a single power-law behavior over the full data-taking period.
+Possible interruptions requiring a warm-up and subsequent cool-down cycle could be incorporated into the phenomenological LEE model and included in the likelihood analysis if needed.

 Monte Carlo pseudo-experiments are generated by randomly sampling Poisson-distributed toy datasets from the signal and background PDFs defined above, accounting for the time dependence of the reactor power and, where applicable, of the background rate.
 Figure~\ref{fig:ex-power-profile} shows an example pseudo-experiment for the \textit{Technical Run} configuration, illustrating the resulting time and energy distributions of signal and background events.
 For each pseudo-experiment, parameter inference is performed using a profile likelihood ratio test statistic~\cite{Cowan:2010js},